Lippincott (brand consultancy)

-History
+First years

-Lippincott was founded in 1943 as Dohner & Lippincott by Donald R. Dohner and J. Gordon Lippincott, who taught together at Pratt Institute in Brooklyn, NY.
-After Dohner's sudden death in December of that year, the name was changed to J. Gordon Lippincott & Associates.
-In the late 1940s, Lippincott joined forces with Walter P. Margulies, and the firm was renamed Lippincott & Margulies.
+Lippincott was founded in 1943 as Dohner & Lippincott by Raymond Loewy apprentice Donald R. Dohner and industrial designer J. Gordon Lippincott, who taught together at Pratt Institute in Brooklyn.
+It was initially established as a division of management consulting firm Douglas T. Sterling Company.
+Despite Dohner's sudden death in December of that year, the name would be kept until 1945, when it was changed to J. Gordon Lippincott & Associates.